San Francisco Rideshare Accident Lawyers

 Ridesharing Periods And Their Impact On Injury Claims

-Ridesharing companies such as Uber and Lyft provide liability insurance to protect drivers, passengers, and other road users in an accident.
+Ridesharing companies, such as Uber and Lyft, provide liability insurance to protect drivers, passengers, and other road users in the event of an accident.
 Coverage depends on the driver’s status at the time of the crash:

 - Period 0 — The driver is offline; only their personal auto insurance applies.